microservicer/flutter-pipelines/README.md

         - `keyPassword`
         - `keyAlias`
         - `storeFile`
+- Base64 encode the `android/app/upload-keystore.jks`  file.
+    - `base64 android/app/upload-keystore.jks`
 - Then upload it to the GitHub repository secrets.
 Repository Settings > Secrets and variables > Actions > New repository secret.
 - name: `PLAY_STORE_UPLOAD_KEY`
 - Add each of the other line from the `key.properties`  as separate secrets:
     - `KEYSTORE_KEY_ALIAS`
     - `KEYSTORE_KEY_PASSWORD`
     - `KEYSTORE_STORE_PASSWORD`

-Make sure to add `key.properties` and the generated key to the `.gitignore` file.
+> Make sure the `key.properties` and the generated key is in the `.gitignore` file.

 ### Build Android locally
 To be able to use the pipeline you have to build and upload the app bundle to the Play Store manually the first time.